kopaka1822/EntityCS/README.md

 on every entity with a specific shema (position updates on every entity with Transform + Movement components).
 The [Evolve your Hierarchy](http://cowboyprogramming.com/2007/01/05/evolve-your-heirachy/) article provides a solid overview of EC systems and why you should use them.

+## Requirements

+The system is written in c++ 11

+tested on:
+- Visual Studio 2015

 ## Class Overview

 If you don't know the [Tutorial](#tutorial), you probably want to go there first.